Helljumper22/kneeboard-tools/README.md

 ### Download

-Easily export the map as a PNG file.
+Easily export the map as a PNG file with a white or transparent background.

 ## Examples
 <p align="center">